Operon: Predicting the number and organization of operons

 The number and organization of operons has been studied most critically in E. coli.
 As a result, predictions can be made based on an organism's genomic sequence.

 One prediction method uses the intergenic distance between reading frames as a primary predictor of the number of operons in the genome.
 The separation merely changes the frame and guarantees that the read through is efficient.
 Longer stretches exist where operons start and stop, often up to 40–50 bases.

 An alternative method to predict operons is based on finding gene clusters where gene order and orientation is conserved in two or more genomes.

 Operon prediction is even more accurate if the functional class of the molecules is considered.
 Bacteria have clustered their reading frames into units, sequestered by co-involvement in protein complexes, common pathways, or shared substrates and transporters.
 Thus, accurate prediction would involve all of these data, a difficult task indeed.

 Pascale Cossart's laboratory was the first to experimentally identify all operons of a microorganism, Listeria monocytogenes.
 The 517 polycistronic operons are listed in a 2009 study describing the global changes in transcription that occur in L. monocytogenes under different conditions.

+Operons response to genome-wide stresses

+Primary promoters are the main controllers of operons.
+However, many operons have internal promoters.
+For example, half of all operons of E. coli have internal promoters.
+What happens when both the primary as well as the internal promoters are simultaneously perturbed?
+A recent study followed how each gene in each operon responded to such genome-wide stresses.
+They found that many transcription events of operons end prematurely in those conditions.
+They also found that internal promoters compensate significantly for those terminations creating a wave-like response pattern along operons.
+Next, it was shown that the same occurs in evolutionarily distant bacteria, such as Bacillus subtilis, Corynebacterium glutamicum, and Helicobacter pylori.